cf-Le3/calms-id-ocr-android/README.md

 - Passport number is at least three characters long and at most nine characters long.
 - Passport number can contain only digits.
 - Passport number can be prefixed and/or suffixed with upper-case letters but must contain only digits in between.

+## Dependencies
+The list of dependencies can be found in the dependencies section of app/build.gradle.kts.